dvll13/exercise/_notes/typescript.md

 # SYNTAX & FEATURES

+`tsc --init` - inits a project as TS project and creates tsconfig.json

 **type** - easy way to refer to the different props & fns a value has, eg. string. every value has a type
 <br/><br/>